Volunteer With Us

 Complete a Placement

 Gaining hands-on experience in schools is an essential part of our teacher education courses at UNSW.
-Through the Matraville Education Partnership, you can gain experience working in a diverse school environment from early in your degree program.
-Many education students will receive a placement at MSHS as part of EDST2002 (second year), PE1 or PE2 (third or fourth year) or the Master of Teaching INSTEP program.
+Through the Matraville Education Partnership, you can gain experience working in a diverse school environment early in your degree program.
+Many education students will receive a placement at MSHS as part of EDST2002 (second year), PE1 or PE2 (third or fourth year) or the Master of Teaching INSTEP program, or as part of a specialised course .

 Join Our Community

-UNSW offers parent and community workshops on a variety of topics.
-So far, we’ve held information evenings at MSHS and local primary schools and library story-time sessions with Barnardos and the Ngala Nanga Mai parent group.
+UNSW offers parent and community workshops on a variety of topics, including information evenings at MSHS and local primary schools and library story-time sessions with Barnardos and thee Ngala Nanga Mai parent group.

 For more information, please contact us.